-A New Myth for the Uncontainable Ones
+Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 There is an old story, told in a thousand voices, across a thousand epochs.

 It is the story of love as a singular path, a singular devotion, a singular undoing.
 It is the story of the one great love that devours all others, that demands everything in return.
-In these stories, love is a knife: You cut away what demarcated before from now, you carve out a space in your chest, and you offer yourself to the flame.
+In these stories, love is a knife: You cut away what demarcated before from now, you carve out a space in your chest, and you offer yourself to the fire.

+We have been told that if love is real, it must be all-consuming.
 That to step into a love that shakes the very foundation of our being, we must leave behind all that we were prior to its arrival.
+That love is a portal through which only one version of ourselves—the one robust enough to become the last one standing—may pass.

+It is a story that does not end in exile.
+It is a story that does not demand erasure.
 It is the story of love as an ever-growing landscape—wild, untamable, fecund with new life forms.
-Limitless.
+All in all, limitless.

-The old myths demand proof.
-Proof of devotion, proof of sacrifice, proof that love is more than a passing wind.
+The old myths demand proof: of devotion, of sacrifice, of the idea that love is more than a passing wind.

 And how do you prove love?
 You cut off the past.
 You forsake what was.
 You stand in the ashes of your old life and call it transformation.

 We have seen this story before.

+But what if the old myths were wrong?
 Or rather—what if they were only half the truth?

 A New Myth: Love as Expansion, Not Wound